Fuel Tool: how we calculate fuel efficiency of drive systems in an early design stage

-At IHC, a tool has been developed to assist designers in making these choices and calculating the performance of the drive system, fuel consumption and emissions – the Fuel Tool.Figure 1: Comparison of an electric drive system (left) and a direct drive system (right) in respect to fuel consumption.
+At Royal IHC, a tool has been developed to assist designers in making these choices and calculating the performance of the drive system, fuel consumption and emissions: the Fuel Tool.Figure 1: Comparison of an electric drive system (left) and a direct drive system (right) in respect to fuel consumption.

 Drive system configurations

 Firstly, different drive systems can be installed on a vessel.
 Depending on the specific tasks of a vessel, the designer can determine which drive system is the most suitable.
-Many different drive systems are available, such as direct, electric and battery hybrids.
+Many different drive systems are available, such as direct, electric and battery-hybrids drives.

 In general, a direct drive is more fuel efficient for higher loads, but an electric drive is more efficient when it comes to part loads.
 Evaluating the operational profile and selecting the best drive system configuration can result in fuel savings of more than 10%.